Skip to Content

 PCV13 is routinely given to children at 2, 4, 6, and 12–15 months of age.
 Most states require proof that a child has received the vaccine before they can enter daycare or school.
 Older children and adults who have weakened immune systems from another illness or disease are also recommended to receive the vaccine.
 Each year in the U.S., more than 6,000 deaths are attributed to pneumococcal infections.

-Our attorneys can provide affordable legal advocacy to individuals who have suffered vaccine injuries.
-Let us go to court for you so that you can focus on recovering.
+Our vaccine injury attorneys can provide affordable legal advocacy for individuals who have suffered from severe vaccine injuries.
+Let us represent you in court, allowing you to focus on your recovery.
+Call (888) 891-2816 or reach out online today!

 Some people should not get these vaccines since they can be a more significant hindrance than help.
 It can be due to age, a medical condition, or other concerns.
 Children under the age of 2 should not get the PPSV23 vaccine.
 You should also avoid the vaccine if your child has previously had an allergic reaction to the vaccine or has life-threatening allergies.
 Additionally, adults and children with the following issues should avoid the vaccine and inform medical staff: